Europe

 Two Millennia of Natural Selection

 Unlike breeds developed through deliberate human selection for specific physical traits, the European Shorthair was shaped primarily by natural selection over two thousand years.
 Cats that survived the varied European climates, that reproduced successfully, that hunted effectively, and that coexisted productively with human settlements passed on their genes.
-The result is a breed of extraordinary genetic diversity — far broader than almost any pedigree breed — that has produced strong immune systems, good longevity, and the constitutional robustness of an animal shaped by genuine survival pressures rather than aesthetic preferences.
+The result is a breed of broad genetic diversity — far broader than most pedigree breeds — that has produced strong immune systems, good longevity, and the constitutional robustness of an animal shaped by survival pressures rather than aesthetic preferences.

 Scandinavian Development